Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Application to Tractable Models

 for all $z\in\mathbb R$.
 Then using orthogonality the coefficients are,

 This is clearly an expansion convergent in $L^2(\mathbb R;\omega)$ and uniformly on compact sets.
 Finally, in terms of $x$ the solution is,

 This expansion is also convergent in $L^2$ and uniformly on compact sets.
 Numerical calculations indicate that the solution $v^2(x)$ is positive and therefore there is an acceptable volatility function.
 It is interesting to note that the market model for the VIX is an exponential function, leading to an exponential OU VIX futures process.
 However, the consistent SVM in this case does not have an exponential OU volatility function.
 Numerical calculations show that the instantaneous variance $v^2(x)$ has exponential-like behavior but is not an exact exponential.
-The fact that $v^2(x)$ is not an exponential function is clear analytically as well.
+Figure \ref{fig:scalarOU} shows a numerical example of the simulated VIX and the recovered volatility funciton in this scalar OU example.